unionai-oss/pandera/docs/source/mypy_integration.rst

 It'll also complain if the input type doesn't match the expected input type.
-Note that we're using the :py:class:`pandera.typing.pandas.DataFrame` generic type to define dataframes that are validated against the :py:class:`~pandera.core.pandas.model.DataFrameModel` type variable on initialization.
+Note that we're using the :py:class:`pandera.typing.pandas.DataFrame` generic type to define dataframes that are validated against the :py:class:`~pandera.api.pandas.model.DataFrameModel` type variable on initialization.

 .. literalinclude:: ../../tests/mypy/modules/pandas_dataframe.py
     :lines: 47-60